dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 The [user API tokens](/docs/dbt-cloud-apis/user-tokens#user-api-tokens) are being replaced by [account-scoped personal access tokens(PATs)](#account-scoped-personal-access-tokens).
 If you do not rotate your existing user tokens with PATs by September 18th, the services using the tokens will encounter errors.

-Cloud CLI config files do not need to be updated at this time.
-You will be notified when you need to re-download your configs.
+Cloud CLI config files need to be re-downloaded before September 18th, 2024.

 The current API key is located under **Personal Settings → API Key.**